Ramped up air strikes stall Islamic State advance on Syrian town

 "We walked past some (YPG) positions in the east yesterday that were held by IS only two days ago," Abdulrahman Gok told Reuters by telephone.

 "Officials here say the air strikes are sufficient but ground action is needed to wipe out IS.
-YPG is perfectly capable of doing that, but more weapons are needed," he said, referring to the acronym for the Kurdish People's Protection Units.
+YPG is perfectly capable of doing that but more weapons are needed."

 Kurdish forces killed at least 20 Islamic State fighters on Wednesday west of Ras al-Ayn, another Syrian city on the border to the east of Kobani, the Observatory reported.